IBM/multi-tenancy/README.md

 ### Details initial installation bash scripts

-There are three bash script used for the initial installation.
-The following diagram shows the simplified dependencies of the bash scripts use to create two tenants on an application on IBM Cloud in Code Engine.
+We use three bash scripts for the initial installation.
+The following diagram shows the simplified dependencies of these bash scripts used to create two tenants of the example application on IBM Cloud in Code Engine.

 ![](documentation/images/simplified-overview-bash-scripts-installation.png)